AzeAstro/PicoDuckyExecuter/README.md

 Some parts implemented from [coder12341's pico-ducky](https://github.com/coder12341/pico-ducky) project.

 ## Script
-For now, script support these Duckyscript keywords: REM, STRING, DELAY, REPEAT I will try to add mouse to this script too in the future(If I don't forget that this project even exists)
+For now, script support these Duckyscript keywords: REM, STRING, DELAY, REPEAT, MOUSE_HOLD, MOUSE_RELEASE, MOUSE_CLICK, MOUSE_WHEEL,MOUSE_MOVE, MOUSE_RELEASE_ALL
+I plan to add Consumer controls too such as VOLUME_INCREASE, NEXT_TRACK and etc.
+If you read this and consumer controls aren't added yet and 3 months passed from last commit, write me in Instagram or Discord or even in GitHub itself(if you know how.)

 ## Installation
 1) Install CircuitPython to Raspberry Pico W